Freddie Mercury's costumes, handwritten lyrics and "exquisite clutter" up for auction

 The crown is said to be based on St. Edward's Crown, which will be featured in King Charles III's coronation next month.
 Unlike the authentic centerpiece of Britain's Crown Jewels, the headpiece worn by Mercury is only estimated to sell for 60,000 to 80,000 pounds ($75,000-100,000).

-A Mercury fan with a smaller budget might consider his silver moustache comb from Tiffany & Co.
-It's expected to set you back 400 to 600 pounds ($500—750).
+A Mercury fan with a smaller budget might consider his silver mustache comb from Tiffany & Co.
+It's expected to set you back 400 to 600 pounds ($500-750).

 Some of the roughly 1,500 items going up for sale will be exhibited in New York, Los Angeles and Hong Kong during a tour in June.